Alex-SA1/Efficient-Study-Platform/README.md

 A place where you can manage your tasks.
 You can create, update, delete or filter them.

-By default, the newest created tasks are displayed first and the completed ones last.
+By default, the tasks are displayed in ascending order by deadline (the tasks that have the deadline sooner are shown first and the ones with no deadline last).
+The completed tasks are shown last.

 ![tasks-1](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/tasks_1.png?raw=true)